SWSP2033 Social Work Theory and Practice (Individuals, Children and Families)

 On completion of this unit, students will be able to:

-- Explore critical and anti-oppressive theory to direct practice with individuals and families.
+- Explore critical, strength-based and anti-oppressive theory to practice with individuals and families.

-- Critically explore the values, assumptions and challenges linked to working with families that present with complex/ multiple issues in the community, and range of social work responses.
+- Critically explore the values, assumptions and challenges in working with families that present with complex/ multiple issues in the community, and range of social work responses.

-- Demonstrate a critical analysis of understanding ethical challenges relating to culture, gender, and power and strategies to work in a anti-oppressive, strengths based/ solution focused manner.
+- Demonstrate a critical understanding of ethical challenges relating to culture, gender, age and power and strategies to work in an anti-oppressive, strengths-based manner.